timpiglowski/din5008-templates/README.md

 # din5008-templates
 [![status: experimental](https://github.com/GIScience/badges/raw/master/status/experimental.svg)](https://github.com/GIScience/badges#experimental)

-This is referencing the envelope dimensions of DIN 680.

-A collection of DIN5008 compliant templates made in LaTeX and rendered as PDF.
+A collection of DIN5008 compliant envelope templates made in LaTeX and rendered as PDF.
+These templates follow the envelope dimensions specified in DIN 680.

+## About the project
+This project addresses the challenge of creating dimensionally accurate, DIN-compliant envelope templates.
+I could not find precise, reliable templates and got frustrated enough to give it a shot.

 ## Support
-Below you can find a table of all the format I have created a template for.
+The following table shows the current implementation status of envelope formats:

 Symbols:
 - ✅ existing